Code-Institute-Submissions/Tylerdevries-Epic-Minesweeper_AprResub/README.md

 # EPIC MINESWEEPER

+This is a resubmission of Python project 3

 Epic Minesweeper is a python terminal game, which runs in the Code Institute mock terminal on Heroku

 Users play a game of randomized minesweeper where if they dig in the wrong row and column combination they will blow up.